 1.)
 Protect public access to public lands for sportsmen and recreation.

 Montana pays entry-level teachers less than any other state.
 Our teacher unions do an excellent job protecting the educators of this state, and bad actors in the private education community abuse the use of public funding in other states.
 Increase the wages of Montana's public school teachers.

 We must ensure children in rural parts of the state have access to quality education.
 Building a strong economy is one way of drawing more families to the area and attracting competent teachers to the area.

 Climate change is a real and urgent issue.
 We’re not going to solve it by shutting down businesses and cutting off access to our natural resources, but we can use them better.
-I won't tell a family of five that their mom or dad choose the wrong career.
-Policies that lead transition, while protecting families are what should be debated to protect the economy and energy ratepayers across the state.
-Montana has the natural resources and we need to policies to encourage innovation and development.
+I won't tell a family of five that their mom or dad chose the wrong career.
+Policies that lead transition while protecting families should be debated to protect the economy and energy ratepayers across the state.
+Montana has natural resources, and we need policies to encourage innovation and development.